Anderbone/myblog/content/dev/hugo-last-update.md

 +++
 date = "2021-02-22"
-title = "Hugo: How to add last update and hide it on the same day we publish" tags = ["tool", "dynalist", "hugo"]
+title = "Hugo: How to add last update" tags = ["tool", "dynalist", "hugo"]
 +++
 Under layouts/posts/single.html, check if the day publish is the same day we update, don't show the last udpated.